 Most people in this movement look for vegan or vegetarian products that are good in general but are often misled thinking that these products might not be cruelty-free.
 Today we will look into what cruelty-free is to make sure you’re not getting scammed.

-The commonly accepted meaning of cruelty free that the product and its ingredients are not tested on animals.
-But, according to the FDA, there is no legal definition for a company to use the word cruelty free.
-Here’s what they say “There is no legal definition for these (cruelty free/ no animal testing) terms.
+The commonly accepted meaning of cruelty-free is that the product and its ingredients are not tested on animals.
+But, according to the FDA, there is no legal definition for a company to use the word cruelty-free.
+Here’s what they say “There is no legal definition for these (cruelty-free/ no animal testing) terms.
 Some companies may apply such claims solely to their finished product cosmetic products.

 However, some companies may rely on raw materials suppliers or contract laboratories to perform necessary to substantiate product or ingredient safety.
 Other cosmetic companies may rely on combinations of scientific literature, non-animal testing, raw material safety testing, or controlled human use testing to substantiate their product safety.”

 This makes it incredibly hard for consumers to find products that align with their values and is also just crazy to think that this market, which would be relatively easy to track, would be monitored or at least given a legal definition.

 They do clarify at the end stating that many raw materials were tested on animals years ago when they first came out but companies base their cruelty-free claims based on the fact that the materials are no longer tested.
 So that could make a grey area but it should fall on what is tested on animals in recent years.

 This is a common misconception that I learned when I switched my skincare over to greener products.
 When I began to look into the ingredients in products more often than not the item isn’t vegan as they’ll use milk or some animal byproducts.
 With that being said, cruelty-free does not mean vegan, a product can still use animal products and be cruelty-free.
 Vegan products mean no animals or animal byproducts are used in the making of the products.
 1